 -Students must live or go to school in the Rockaway Peninsula.

-- Students must attend the RWA science research classes 1 day/week afterschool at the RISE Center.
+- Students must attend the RWA science research classes 1 day/week afterschool at the RISE Center starting in April 2018.

 - Students must participate in a 6 week summer intensive working with a mentor/research fellow scientist from a university/college listed above on a research science project on Jamaica Bay - 3 days/week from July 10th to August 16th, 2018.
 See past research projects below.

-- Students receive $1,000 in stipended pay over the course of the entire year for their research work.
+- Students receive stipended pay over the course of the program for their research work.